e107inc/e107-easyshop/readme.txt

 3. .easyshop_prod_name: style the description of the product
 4. .easyshop_prod_box: style the description of the left box at product details page
 5. .easyshop_prod_img: style the image within the left box at product details page
-6. .easyshop_nr_of_prod: style the number of products element at the category/product details page (introducted in 1.4)
+6. .easyshop_nr_of_prod: style the number of products element at the category/product details page (introduced in 1.4)

 If you do not specify the styles the size, color, background etc. will be as your regular style settings.
 Example to add to your style.css of your theme (which will set the font size to twelve pixels for all of the above mentioned descriptions):